kabousvlieg/octopress/source/_posts/2015-01-23-do-178b-crash-course.markdown

 That concludes this overview of DO-178B.
 It is certainly not an exhaustive analysis of DO-178B, for that you might just as well read the specification, but should prove sufficient to get students started implementing a DO-178 certified project.

- If I have missed anything or you would like to make a suggestion, kindly do so at the discussion on [HN] and [reddit].
+ If I have missed anything or you would like to make a suggestion, kindly do so at the discussion on [HN](https://news.ycombinator.com/item?id=8937549) and [reddit](http://www.reddit.com/r/programming/comments/2tg71e/do178b_crash_course/).
 Comments and suggestions are very welcome.

 I will be drilling more into DO-178, especially the 66 objectives mentioned earlier in my post [A more agile DO-178 (TBC)]().
 Stay tuned.